 • Plan to issue Requests for Proposal (RFPs) for logistics or customs brokerage services

 • Update your company’s request for manifest confidentiality with U.S. Customs and Border Protection

 • Send C-TPAT surveys to supply chain stakeholders • Refresh your company’s C-TPAT Security Profile

-One of my most favorite activities when I was managing a large group of compliance professionals was to hold my highly-vaunted annual Blue Sky meetings.
+One of my favorite activities, when I was managing a large group of compliance professionals, was to holding my highly-vaunted annual Blue Sky meetings.
 Every year I would take the team off-site, away from noise and distractions in the office, sequestering them in a setting that fostered creativity and brainstorming.
 Then, the first 1-2 hours were spent reviewing the prior year and talking about what went right, and what went south on us.
-We would reflect and use that time to ensure we have effectively remedied the prior year mistakes and that we have closed off the gaps that caused the mistakes or problems in the first place.
+We would reflect and use that time to ensure we have effectively remedied the prior year’s mistakes and that we have closed off the gaps that caused the mistakes or problems in the first place.

 Then, the remainder of the day is spent talking about short-term and longer-term goals.
 I would paint the sky blue and challenge the team to conceptualize what the utopia of world-class compliance departments would look like.
 We’d throw out and kick around ideas; nothing was sacred and no idea or topic was off-limits.
 These exercises not only re-energized the team for the year ahead but they resulted in the creation of some very important projects.